-Red-Hot Suns jump on Grizzlies early, roll to win
+Red-hot Suns jump on Grizzlies early, roll to win

-Devin Booker scored a game-high 23 points, Mikal Bridges was one of three Phoenix players to finish with 19 points, and the visiting Suns routed the shorthanded Memphis Grizzlies, 128-97, Saturday.
+Devin Booker scored a game-high 23 points, Mikal Bridges was one of three Phoenix players to finish with 19 points and the visiting Suns routed the shorthanded Memphis Grizzlies, 128-97, on Saturday.

 Despite not scoring for the game's first 3:43, Phoenix surged ahead by 13 points at the end of the first quarter.
 Memphis put up little resistance from then on.

-The Suns ran to a 31-point halftime lead, holding the Grizzlies to fewer than 20 points in each of the first two quarters.
-Saturday's defensively dominant first half followed a fourth quarter in Friday's win at New Orleans in which Phoenix held the Pelicans to 12 points.
+The Suns ran out to a 31-point halftime lead, holding the Grizzlies to fewer than 20 points in each of the first two quarters.
+The Suns' dominant first half defensively followed a fourth quarter in Friday's win at New Orleans in which Phoenix held the Pelicans to 12 points.

 Dario Saric came off the bench to knock down 3-of-5 3-pointers and finish with 19 points, while Cameron Payne matched Booker's 5-of-7 en route to 19 points.
 Payne also passed for a game-high seven assists.